Ravnur-Inc/ams-api-replacement-demo-app/README.md

 5. Await completion of the encoding job
 6. Create streaming locator
 7. Retrieve streaming and download URLs
+8. Monitor and act on all Event Grid job-related event types supported by Azure Media Services

 On the respective pages for the SDK version of the demo application, you can see a screenshot of the API responses.